devanshbatham/DNSleuth/README.md

 ./setup.sh
 ```

-and run the following:
+and run the following command to start DNSleuth:

 ```bash
 dnsleuth
 ```

-DNSleuth will start sniffing DNS packets on all interfaces and print the DNS queries with colors.To stop DNSleuth, press `Ctrl+C`.
+DNSleuth will start sniffing DNS packets on all interfaces and print the DNS queries with colors.
+To stop DNSleuth, press `Ctrl+C`.

 ```bash
 (~) >>> dnsleuth